TanStack/router/docs/guide/data-loading.md

 })
 ```

-## Using `shouldReload` to opt-out of loader reloading
+## Using `shouldReload` and `gcTime` to opt-out of caching

-Similar to Remix's defaulf functionality, you may want to configure a route to only load on entry or when critical loader deps change.
-You can do this by using the `shouldReload` option, which accepts either a `boolean` or a function that receives the same `beforeLoad` and `loaderContext` parameters and returns a boolean indicating if the route should reload.
+Similar to Remix's default functionality, you may want to configure a route to only load on entry or when critical loader deps change.
+You can do this by using the `gcTime` option combined with the `shouldReload` option, which accepts either a `boolean` or a function that receives the same `beforeLoad` and `loaderContext` parameters and returns a boolean indicating if the route should reload.

 ```tsx
 const postsRoute = new Route({